Glenn Magpantay: Career

+Magpantay will be the first Commissioner of Filipino heritage since the Commission was created in 1957 and the first openly-gay Asian American Commissioner since the Eisenhower Administration.
+His appointment was also supported by Congresswoman Grace Meng.

+Magpantay helped create the Commission's statutory enforcement report on the Federal Response to Antiracism in the United States (2023).
+The report covered anti-Asian hate crimes since the onset of the COVID-19.

+He ensured that the Commission's report to Congress and the White House on violent crime highlighted the killing of transgender women of color.

+Magpantay requested that the U.S. Department of Justice appoint federal observers to monitor poll sites in five states – Texas, Pennsylvania, North Carolina, Georgia, and Massachusetts – for compliance with the federal Voting Rights Act and to guard against minority voter disenfranchisement and intimidation.
+Soon thereafter Attorney General Merrick Garland announced that the Department would be sending federal observers to 86 cities in 27 states for the November 5th general election.

-Community Service
+Community service

 Magpantay has held a number of community service roles throughout the years.
 From 1992 to 1993, he was a board member for the NYC chapter of Citizen Action of New York, a grassroots organization dedicated to social, racial, economic, and environmental justice.
 Then in 1993, Magpantay joined the American Friends Service Committee, a Quaker organization working towards peace and social justice in the US and abroad.
 He would serve with them as a Peace Building Committee member for 8 years.
 Within that time, from 1996 to 1998, Magpantay also acted as an executive committee member for the Massachusetts chapter of the National Lawyers Guild, a longstanding progressive public interest legal association.

 Following these roles, from 1991 to 2001 Magpantay served as a trustee for the Boehm Foundation, a philanthropic organization that provided grant funding to organizations for democratic development and civil rights.
 After that, from 2001 to 2005 Magpantay acted as a co-chair for Gay Asian and Pacific Islander Men of New York (GAPIMNY), an enduring all-volunteer community organization dedicated to Queer and Trans Asian Pacific Islanders.
 Within that time, in 2002 he was also appointed by the New York City Council to the NYC Voter Assistance Commission to support efforts to ensure accessible, accurate, and secure elections.

 From 2005 onward, Magpantay served as a chair for the Pro Bono Committee of the Asian American Bar Association of New York until 2011, then from 2013 to the present day as a chair for the LGBT committee.
 Within that time, in 2015 he also became a Diversity and Inclusion Committee member for the National Asian Pacific Bar Association, which he continues in the present.
-Most recently, in 2020 Magpantay began service as a NY Advisory committee member for the U.S. Commission on Civil Rights, established by the 1957 Civil Rights Act as an independent, bipartisan federal effort to develop civil rights policy and enforce of civil rights laws.
+Most recently, in 2020 Magpantay began service as a NY Advisory committee member for the United States Commission on Civil Rights, established by the 1957 Civil Rights Act as an independent, bipartisan federal effort to develop civil rights policy and enforce of civil rights laws.